airswap/airswap-about/reference/delegate.md

 ### `setRuleAndIntent`

-Ssets a rule on the delegate and an intent on the indexer.
+Ssets a rule on the Delegate and an intent on the indexer.

 ```java
 function setRuleAndIntent(